 What Causes Hypocalcemia?

-Calcium is important for functions such as cell signaling, hormone secretion, muscle contraction, and coagulation.
-Calcium levels are affected by key regulators including parathyroid hormone (PTH) and vitamin D. The kidneys are also an essential regulator of calcium metabolism.
-In fact, the kidneys are responsible for synthesis of vitamin D via the enzyme alpha-hydroxylase.
-Low serum calcium levels (hypocalcemia) can be caused by a variety of conditions including:
+Calcium is essential for functions such as cell signaling, hormone secretion, muscle contraction, and coagulation.
+Calcium levels are affected by critical regulators, including parathyroid hormone (PTH) and vitamin D. The kidneys are also an essential regulator of calcium metabolism.
+The kidneys are responsible for the synthesis of vitamin D via the enzyme alpha-hydroxylase.
+Low serum calcium levels (hypocalcemia) can be caused by a variety of conditions, including:

 - Inadequate PTH production (hypoparathyroidism)